Through Sound and Festivals

 They supplied a badge that gave me fast access to the whole event, cutting through every line.
 It gave me access to VIP rooms with daily booze tickets.
 I was just walking from one cool, interesting, fun thing to the next.

-I really dug into the programming, watching indie films, listening to tech talks, seeing dozens of bands.
+I really dug into the programming, watching indie films, listening to tech talks, seeing dozens of bands, like Nas, Donovan, Erykah Badu, Built to Spill, Blackalicious, to name a few.
 At that time, I was way more enthusiastic about tech stuff, which has come to dominate the festival.
 This is how I learned how to use hash tags, and all kinds of concepts around social media.

 I was also in good standing with the stand-up comedy scene, because I was an open mic comic and producer/host.
 I was connected to comedian Kat Ramzinski and she let me sleep on her couch throughout the festival.
 She was a wild host.
 Every night, I’d come back around midnight while some local comics would be circled around in the living room, talking shit, passing blunts.
 I came home to a party every night, just about.